libjared/fromage/README.md

 **Pre-activation**: Before activating the profile, Home-manager verifies the secrets can be decrypted with the provided identity.
 Additionally, it verifies that no secret file will conflict with an existing file.

 **Post-activation**: After home-manager activates the rest of the profile, it decrypts all secrets and writes them to `~/.local/share/fromage/`.
-If a file is decrypted and the destination already exists, it will loudly rename the original to a backup, unless the decrypted contents match the existing contents exactly.
+Secret files are removed and decrypted each time a generation with them is activated.

 **Runtime**: Secrets remain unencrypted in your home directory.